Penn State Berks: History

-First known as Wyomissing Polytechnic Institute, Penn State Berks became part of the Penn State system in 1958.
+The school traces its origins to 1927 and the establishment of a training school for workers for the Textile Machine Works, a major company in the region's textile industry.
+This school, which was known as the "Educational Department of Textile Machine Works" from 1927 to 1933 and then was the "Wyomissing Polytechnic Institute" from 1933 to 1958, was established with the aid of the then-Pennsylvania State College.
+WPI occupied the original Sacred Heart Church building on Hill Road, where the McDonald's Restaurant now stands, from 1930 to 1958.
+WPI, which is considered the first official predecessor to Penn State Berks, closed in 1958 with the down-turn of the textile industry at large in the Reading area.

+Nonetheless, WPI's founders offered the school's campus to Penn State, who incorporated the school into the Penn State system as the "Wyomissing Center of The Pennsylvania State University".
+The newly-rebranded school, part of Penn State's nascent commonwealth campus system, officially opened its doors on July 1, 1958.

 The Berks campus has experienced many changes since then.
-WPI occupied the original Sacred Heart Church building on Hill Road, where the McDonald's Restaurant now stands, from 1930 to 1958.
-Its facilities were offered to Penn State to establish Penn State Wyomissing Center.
-It moved to its present Spring Township location in 1972.
+Its name changed for a first time in 1964, becoming the "Penn State Berks Center".
+It then moved to its present Spring Township location in 1972, when it also adopted its current name, "Penn State Berks", for the first time.
 Dormitories were first added in 1990 with additional dorms in 2001, which made Berks a commuter as well as a residential campus.

 Student enrollment at Penn State Berks has increased steadily since 1972, when approximately 500 students attended.
 Today, there are an estimated 2,800 students enrolled.
-The campus currently has 15 buildings on 241 acres (1 km²) of land.
+The campus currently has 15 buildings on 241 acres (1 km2) of land.
 There are 100 full-time and 70 part-time faculty members.

 While being a commonwealth campus of the state land-grant university, since 1997 it has offered baccalaureate degrees independently from The Pennsylvania State University University Park campus in partnership with a neighboring campus under the title of Berks and Lehigh Valley College.
+During this partnership period, the school was renamed "Penn State Berks-Lehigh Valley College".

-Under a university-ordered reconstruction, Penn State Berks and Penn State Lehigh Valley were split in 2005.
-Penn State Berks became a stand-alone college in the Penn State system and Penn State Lehigh Valley became a part of the University College system.
+Under a university-ordered reconstruction in 2005, only eight years later, the school was split back up into two institutions.
+With Penn State Lehigh Valley becoming a separate campus, the Spring Township campus reverted to its previous name, "Penn State Berks".
+At this time, Penn State Berks became a stand-alone college in the Penn State system and Penn State Lehigh Valley became a part of the University College system.